saitamasahil/skyscraper/docs/PATHHANDLING.md

 _base_.
 If it is not found in any of these locations Skyscraper end with an error message.

-#### ... the Gamelist Folder
+#### By Using the Gamelist Folder

-If you define a Gamelist folder either via `-g` or via `gameListFolder=` (INI-file) and are using a frontend for EmulationStation (or any other frontend, which is not Pegasus) then the input folder must provided absolute and can not be relative.
-The media folder, if relative, is then assumed to be relative to the input folder.
+If you define a relative path Gamelist folder either via `-g` or via `gameListFolder=` (INI-file) and are using a frontend for EmulationStation (or any other frontend, which is _not_ Pegasus) then the configuration for input folder _must_ be provided absolute and can not be relative.
+In turn, the media folder, if it is a relative path, is then assumed to be relative to the input folder.

 However, if you selected the Pegasus frontend then the input folder may be relative.
 The input folder and media folder, when relative, are then interpreted